 For younger visitors (aged 7 and over) and teenagers

-Discover science through hands-on experience and conduct small physics and chemistry experiments on magnetism, electricity, optics, pressure, gas physics and chemistry, nanoscience and much more.
+Come and discover science through hands-on experience and carry out small physics and chemistry experiments based on magnetism, electricity, optics, pressure, gas physics and chemistry, nanoscience and much more.
 Learn computer programming with ARDUINO, all under the guidance of scientists.
 It's your turn to play!

 No registration required 1:30pm-6pm